Indigenous Protected Areas

 Indigenous Protected Areas make up almost 44% of Australia’s National Reserve System.

-Managing IPAs helps Indigenous communities to protect their significant cultural values for future generations while generating health, education, economic and social benefits.
+Managing IPAs helps First Nations communities to protect their significant cultural values for future generations while generating health, education, economic and social benefits.

 Koalas are a major focus of IPA conservation in New South Wales.
 Many have dedicated ranger groups supporting a wide range of biodiversity.

 IPAs in New South Wales include Brewarrina Ngemba Billabong Indigenous Protected Area, Boorabee and The Willows Indigenous Protected Area, Gumma Indigenous Protected Area and the Minyumai Indigenous Protected Area.